KausarHina/lucky_day_multipage/README - Copy.md

     <img  src="./app/Images/directory.png"  width="200" />

-    - **this mnemonic will be used in the `lucky_day.py` code to create a wallet with public and private key for you use on the local Ganache testing Blockchain**
+    - **this mnemonic will be used to create a wallet with public and private key for you use on the local Ganache testing Blockchain**

     -